amritrajputt/tracking-learning/README.md

 solved 1 binary tree problem and complete challenge on masterji and also practiced SQL

 #6 jan 2026
 solved 1 binary tree problem and complete challenge on masterji and also learnt about normalisation in SQL (1NF, 2NF , 3NF).

+#7 jan
+can't able to solve DSA actually i didn't have much time so i gave noly 10 min but can able to think and  complete challenge on masterji and also learnt about joins in SQL.